AIgen-Solutions-s-r-l/resonance/app/services/lib_document_finder/OutputJobDescriptions/ranked_job_description_41.md

 ### Job Description
-Job Title: Senior Structural Engineer
+Job Title: HVAC Technician

-Location: Missouri, USA
+Location: New South Wales, Australia

-Industry: Architecture
+Industry: Utilities

-Salary Range: $120,000 - $150,000
+Salary Range: $40,000 - $50,000

-Notice Period: 2 Weeks
+Notice Period: Immediate

-Job Description:
+Job Summary:
-We are seeking a highly skilled Senior Structural Engineer to join our dynamic team in Missouri.
-The ideal candidate will have extensive experience in structural analysis, building codes, and advanced 3D modeling software.
-The successful applicant will work on various architectural projects and collaborate with architects and contractors to ensure that designs are structurally sound and comply with all applicable codes.
+We are seeking a dedicated HVAC Technician to join our growing utilities company in New South Wales.
+The successful candidate will be responsible for installing, maintaining, and repairing HVAC systems, ensuring compliance with safety protocols and standards.

 Key Responsibilities:
-- Conduct thorough structural analysis for a variety of architectural projects.
-- Ensure compliance with local and national building codes.
-- Utilize 3D modeling software, including Revit and AutoCAD, to create and modify structural designs.
-- Collaborate effectively within a team environment, providing insights and support to project members.
-- Identify and resolve structural problems, proposing innovative solutions to complex engineering challenges.
-- Prepare detailed documentation and reports for project stakeholders.
+- Install and maintain heating, ventilation, and air conditioning (HVAC) systems in residential and commercial properties.
+- Conduct routine inspections and troubleshoot HVAC systems to identify issues and perform necessary repairs.
+- Utilize meters to measure airflow, temperature, and pressure, ensuring optimal system performance.
+- Adhere to all safety protocols and regulations when working with HVAC systems and tools.
+- Communicate effectively with clients regarding system performance, service recommendations, and safety practices.
+- Maintain accurate records of service performed and parts used during maintenance and repairs.
-- Stay current with industry trends and technological advancements in structural engineering.
+- Collaborate with team members to improve safety and efficiency in service delivery.

-Required Skills:
-- Proficient in Structural Analysis techniques and tools.
-- In-depth knowledge of Building Codes relevant to structural engineering.
-- Hands-on experience with 3D Modeling Software, specifically Revit and AutoCAD.
-- Strong Teamwork skills, fostering a collaborative work environment.
-- Excellent Problem-solving abilities, with a proven track record of resolving engineering issues effectively.

 Qualifications:
-- Bachelor’s degree in Civil or Structural Engineering.
-- Minimum of 5 years of experience in structural engineering within the architecture industry.
-- Professional Engineer (PE) license is preferred but not mandatory.
-- Strong communication and interpersonal skills.

-Why Join Us:
-We offer a competitive salary, comprehensive benefits, and opportunities for professional growth in a supportive and innovative work environment.
-If you are passionate about architecture and structural engineering, we want to hear from you!
+- Previous experience in HVAC installation and maintenance preferred.
+- Strong understanding of safety protocols related to HVAC systems.
+- Proficient in using HVAC meters and diagnostic tools.
+- Excellent communication skills, with the ability to explain technical information to clients effectively.
+- Ability to work independently and as part of a team.
+- Relevant certifications in HVAC technology or a similar field are a plus.

+Benefits:
+- Competitive salary within the range of $40,000 - $50,000.
+- Opportunities for professional development and training in the utilities sector.
+- Supportive team environment that values safety and communication.
+- Immediate start available for the right candidate.

+To Apply:
+Interested candidates are invited to submit their resume and a cover letter detailing their relevant experience and qualifications to our HR department.
 --------------------------------------------------
 ### Cosine Distance
--0.6980
+0.3146